 Regardless of the extent of your injuries and the validity of your case against the defendant, insurers will work to downplay your injuries and minimize the amount of your past and future costs and losses.
 They may attempt to deny your claim.

-During a spinal cord injury lawsuit in Texas, insurance companies may try to take advantage of you.
-As your attorneys, we pledge to match the aggressive approach of insurance companies with our attention to detail and relentless pursuit of justice on your behalf.
+As your personal injury lawyers, we pledge to match the aggressive approach of insurance companies with our attention to detail and relentless pursuit of justice on your behalf.
 We conduct thorough investigations, prepare cases and negotiate aggressively.
 We are committed to helping our clients regain control of their lives and move forward on the road to recovery by obtaining a fair settlement or a jury award for their losses.

 Understanding Spinal Cord Injuries